QiMata/ansible/PROXMOX_SETUP_GUIDE.md

 ## Next Steps

 1. Set up your Proxmox credentials
-2. Install the community.general collection manually
+2. Install the community.general and community.proxmox collections manually
 3. Test the dynamic inventory
 4. Gradually migrate your playbooks
 5. Remove static inventory files once everything works

 The dynamic inventory will automatically discover all your VMs and create groups based on their status, type, and tags, making your infrastructure more maintainable and up-to-date.